UNStats/website/src/pages/writing.md

 - United Nations agencies (such as UNDP, UNICEF, etc.),
 - DESA,
 - NGO/NGOs,
+- IT,
 - academic titles (such as BA, MS, PhD, etc.)

 #### Exceptions

 - Never write UN, always write United Nations.
-- SDGs/SDG is not considered established acronym.
-It needs to be spelled out in headings and on first occurence in text.
+- SDGs/SDG and NSOs/NSO are not considered established acronyms.
+They need to be spelled out in headings and on first occurence outside headings.

+### Captialization

+In headings, capitalize the first word only.
+The only exception to this rule are terms that should always be capitalized, such as _Sustainable Development Goals_.

+Any other capitalizations should be used sparingly.
+Certain terms are capitalized when used in a specialized or restricted sense, the purpose of the capital being to point to the specialized or restricted sense.

+#### Examples

+- _Sustainable Development Goals_, _Sustainable Development Goal 13_ (or _Goal 13_) are always capitalized.
+- _National Statistical Offices_, but _national statistical systems_ and _official statistics_.
+- The following terms are never capitalized _big data_, _geographic information systems_, _voluntary national reviews_, and _development agenda_.

+You can find more examples [here](http://www.dgacm.org/editorialmanual/ed-guidelines/style/capitalization.htm).

 ### Special entities